-Key focus should be on delivering ng Delayed transfers of care 'Regular monthly reporting of 'Pathways of Care' (DTOC) to be introduced for 2023/24 and reduction in back log of delayed transf Baseline See detailed graphs on next slide Quarter 1: Milestones Completion Roll Out SAFER on Identified Ward Areas (Phase one) Regional High Level Action Plan developed and ratified in Integrated Executive Group and Exception Reporting process agreed and i Actions Board Round Check list to be signed off by senior ops leads to standardise board rounds.
-(Guidance Implementation documentation) Digital rollout Board Round Audit Review to be undertaken by QI Team.
+Key focus should be on delivering Delayed transfers of care 'Regular monthly reporting of 'Pathways of Care' (DTOC) to be introduced for 2023/24 and reduction in backlog of delayed transfers through early joint discharge planning and coordination' Baseline See detailed graphs on next slide Quarter 1: Milestones Completion Roll Out SAFER on Identified Ward Areas (Phase one) Regional High Level Action Plan developed and ratified in Integrated Executive Group and Exception Reporting process agreed and implemented monthly Actions Board Round Check list to be signed off by senior ops leads to standardise board rounds.
+(Guidance Implementation of SAFER to key identified areas. documentation) • Digital rollout of Frontier system for targeted areas aligned with implementation of SAFER.
+Board Round Audit Review to be undertaken by QI Team.
 Whiteboard template developed to reflect Frontier system to standardise whiteboards Quarter 2: Milestones Completion Roll Out SAFER in Community Hospitals Actions Board Round Audit Review to be undertaken by QI Team.
-Implementation Whiteboard template developed to reflect Frontier system to standardise whiteboards Digital rollout Quarter 3: Milestones Completion of Evaluation of Phase One and Identify Next Steps Actions TBC in line with Evaluation Quarter4: Milestones Completion of Evaluation of Phase Two and Identify Next Steps Actions TBC in line with Evaluation Risks Ongoing fragility of social care and long term care - including domiciliary and residential / nursing homes To further reduce bed days > 21 days through: Outcomes Reduction in delays associated with in hospital processes Reduction in deconditioning and consequential need for social care and nursing care Alignment with workforce plans Capacity supporting the reduction and management of patients through the conversion and complexities Alignment with Financial plans The Transforming Urgent and Emergency Care bed efficiency (page 18) sets out the financial reduction ali gned to the actions w of these action plans based on market conditions as of the 1 st December 2022.
-Digital / Technology Investment has been made in development and implementation of a digital platform (Frontier) to support t • Frontier will a Opportunities optimal flow based on SAFER / Red to Green methodology.
+Implementation of SAFER to key identified areas.
+Whiteboard template developed to reflect Frontier system to standardise whiteboards Digital rollout of Frontier system for targeted areas aligned with implementation of SAFER.
+Quarter 3: Milestones Completion of Evaluation of Phase One and Identify Next Steps Actions TBC in line with Evaluation Quarter4: Milestones Completion of Evaluation of Phase Two and Identify Next Steps Actions TBC in line with Evaluation Risks Ongoing fragility of social care and long term care - including domiciliary and residential / nursing homes To further reduce bed days > 21 days through: Outcomes Reduction in delays associated with in hospital processes Reduction in deconditioning and consequential need for social care and nursing care Alignment with workforce plans Workforce and financial alignment are underpinned within the planning assumptions throughout the plan.
+The financial benefit is predicted on the respective schemes, such as Building Community Capacity supporting the reduction and management of patients through the conversion and complexities bed benefits (aligned to local system submissions).
+Alignment with Financial plans • The Transforming Urgent and Emergency Care bed efficiency (page 18) sets out the financial reduction aligned to the actions within each quarter (above).
+The net financial reduction assumes the delivery of these action plans based on market conditions as of the 1 st December 2022.
+Digital / Technology • Investment has been made in development and implementation of a digital platform (Frontier) to support • Frontier will align to our bed management module to enhance flow decision making.
+Opportunities optimal flow based on SAFER / Red to Green methodology.